saamia1/Clustering/README.md

 ## Project Details
 ### K-Means Clustering
-Introduction
 K-means is a widely used unsupervised learning algorithm for clustering.
-It classifies a dataset into a predefined number of clusters by defining cluster centers and assigning data points to the nearest cluster.
+It partitions a dataset into a predefined number of clusters by defining cluster centers and assigning each data point to the nearest center.
+This project includes a comparison of results using different seeds and initializations, including both the standard k-means algorithm and the k-means++ initialization method.

-## Dataset
-### Synthetic Data:
-Generated using the make_blobs function from sklearn with 300 instances, 4 centers, and a standard deviation of 0.6.
-### Image Data:
-An RGB image used for clustering RGB values into K clusters to demonstrate image compression.
-### Mall Customer dataset (Mall_Customers.csv):
-For clustering customer data.

-## Project Includes
-Comparison of results from different seeds and initializations including standard k-means and k++

 ## Hierarchical Clustering
 Hierarchical clustering creates clusters in a predetermined hierarchical order.
 It is useful for organizing data in nested clusters.

 ## Requirements
 Implement a hierarchical clustering model using Ward distance.